The architecture and design studio EEMY has created a bamboo shelter that is able to withstand even extreme weather excursions.

 The pyramidal shape of the delta improves resistance to seismic events while the base is raised off the ground to resist high water phenomena.

-In the presence of extreme weather conditions, as mentioned, thearchitecture of the shelter can shrink to half its size, turning into a compact and "super resistant" pyramid.
+In the presence of extreme weather conditions, as mentioned, thearchitecture of the shelter can contract to half its size, transforming into a compact and “super resistant” pyramid.

 How the "turtle" defense mechanism is triggered

-The shelter "defends itself" from the elements thanks to a series of folding "bamboo tents".
+The shelter "defends itself" from the elements thanks to a series of foldable "bamboo tents".
 These structures can be expanded or folded on the main frame (which extends for about 130 square meters).

-Once they have reached their maximum extension (about 260 square meters), the triangular windows and "wings" can be used as shade, drying racks, stalls and connections to create shared, covered and sheltered courtyards.
+Once they have reached their maximum extension (approximately 260 square metres), the triangular windows and "wings" can be used as shade, drying racks, stalls and connections to create shared, covered and sheltered courtyards.

 The choice of bamboo

-The use of bamboo as a material echoes the natural atmosphere of traditional Bahay-Kubo Filipino homes.
-The primary structure is made up of poles with a diameter of about 12 cm, with wooden beams for greater stability.
+The use of bamboo as a material echoes the natural feel of traditional Philippine bahay-kubo homes.
+The primary structure is made up of poles approximately 12cm in diameter, with wooden beams for added stability.

-Bamboo is also "enhanced" through a treatment with a solution of boron, a naturally occurring saline substance that makes bamboo indigestible to insects.
+Bamboo is also "enhanced" through treatment with a boron solution, a naturally occurring saline substance that makes bamboo indigestible to insects.

 According to EEMY, the entire construction of the bamboo shelter can be completed in just 28 days.
 The owners themselves can take care of everything, at a cost of around 8300 euros.